YOUR CAREER STARTS NOW

 Energy Management Minor (EMM)

-The Energy Management Minor will be offered through the McCombs School of Business starting in Summer 2023.
+The Energy Management Minor is offered through the McCombs School of Business.
 A total of 18 credit hours are required for the minor.
-Applications are now open to all undergraduate students!
+This minor is open to all undergraduate students!

 Summer 2023 Courses